Kata Tjuta: Name

+Kata Tjuta, in the Pitjantjatjara dialect, is the traditional Aboriginal name for the formation, which translates into English as 'heads, many'.

-The other name, The Olgas, comes from the tallest peak, Mount Olga.
+The alternative name, The Olgas, comes from the tallest peak, Mount Olga.
 At the behest of Baron Ferdinand von Mueller, Mount Olga was named in 1872 by Ernest Giles, in honour of Queen Olga of Württemberg (born Grand Duchess Olga of Russia, daughter of Tsar Nicholas I).
 She and her husband, King Charles I of Württemberg, had marked their 25th wedding anniversary the previous year by, among other things, naming Mueller a Freiherr (baron), making him Ferdinand von Mueller.
 The naming was his way of repaying the compliment.

-On 15 December 1993, a dual naming policy was adopted that allowed official names consisting of both the traditional Aboriginal name and the English name.
+On 15 December 1993, a dual naming policy was adopted that allowed official names consisting of both the traditional Pitjantjatjara name and the English name.
 As a result, Mount Olga was renamed Mount Olga / Kata Tjuṯa.
 On 6 November 2002, following a request from the Regional Tourism Association, the order of the dual names was officially reversed, to Kata Tjuṯa / Mount Olga.